Sunday 6 Oct 2019, 7pmRoyal Festival Hall, London

 Recently appointed as Chief Conductor Designate of the Antwerp Symphony Orchestra, Elim Chan conducts Tchaikovsky’s masterpiece Romeo and Juliet, the tone poem which encompasses in one movement the genius and passions of Shakespeare’s incomparable play.

-To conclude the concert, our Conductor Laureate Vladimir Ashkenazy, and HarrisonParrott’s own founding father, whose collaboration and friendship with the orchestra has continued over 50 years, conduct Elgar’s Enigma Variations, so appropriately dedicated ‘to my friends pictured within’.
+To conclude the concert, our Conductor Laureate Vladimir Ashkenazy, and HarrisonParrott’s own founding father, whose collaboration and friendship with the Orchestra has continued over 50 years, conducts Elgar’s Enigma Variations.

 This concert is presented by Harrison Parrott.